 - More heavily discounted: Has been on the market for longer (launched in October 2018).

-If the count of individual advantages (bullet points above) is taken as a guide, the WX800 emerges as the winner of the match-up (11 : 9 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the WX800 comes out slightly ahead of the TG-6 (11 : 10 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Olympus TG-6 and the Sony WX800 place the cameras among the top in their class?
 Find out in the latest Best Travel-Zoom Camera and Best Superzoom Camera listings whether the two cameras rank among the cream of the crop.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains incomplete and does no justice, for example, to the way the TG-6 or the WX800 perform in practice.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.